-It’s important to know the difference between tenants and flatmates and how the Residential Tenancies Act may or may not apply to your situation.
+Flatting for the first time?
+It’s important to know the difference between tenants and flatmates, and how the law applies to you.

-If you have a tenancy agreement, verbal or written, with a landlord, you’re a tenant and legally responsible for the place.
-Tenants are responsible to the landlord for the whole of the rent and any damage done, not just their own share.
+If you have signed a tenancy agreement with a landlord, you’re a tenant.
+You’re legally responsible for the place.
+Tenants are jointly responsible for all the rent and any damage, not just their own share.

 If everyone living in the flat signs the tenancy agreement, you’ll all have tenancy rights – and obligations.
-Anyone who moves into a flat and signs a tenancy agreement along with any other people is taking on shared responsibility for the whole tenancy.
-This is called 'being jointly and severally liable'.
-It means that if one of the tenants causes damage to the property or gets behind in paying rent, all of the other tenants can be held responsible.
+If one tenant causes damage to the property or gets behind in paying rent, all other tenants can be held responsible.
 They may have to pay the debt if the offending tenant does not.

-If one (or more) tenant signs the tenancy agreement and then allows you to share the flat, you are likely to be a flatmate.
-Flatmates are people who are living in the property but are not part of the tenancy agreement.
+If someone else signs the tenancy agreement but lets you share the flat, you are a flatmate.
+Flatmates live in the property but are not part of the tenancy agreement.

-A flatmate lives with the person they pay rent to (ie the tenant).
 Flatmates are not responsible to the landlord for the rent and the state of the property.
-Instead they are responsible to the tenant for their share of the rent.
+They are responsible to the tenant for their share of the rent.

-As flatmates are not covered by the Residential Tenancies Act your rights depend on the agreement you have with the tenant.
+Flatmates are not covered by the Act.
+Their rights depend on the agreement they have with the tenant.